-Which is the better choice, gas or electric dryers?
-Many people aren’t sure about the differences between gas and electric-powered appliances.
+Which is the better choice: A gas dryer or an electric dryer?
+Many people aren’t sure about the differences between gas- and electric-powered appliances.

-Perhaps you understand the primary difference but feel unsure about the benefits of choosing one technology over the other.
-In this article, we explain the differences visually and in mechanical operation.
-We also focus on how vents work, price differences in gas and electricity, and other need-to-know facts about working with two distinct technologies.
+Perhaps you understand the primary differences, but you feel unsure about the benefits of choosing one technology over the other?
+In this article, we explain the differences visually and how they differ in their mechanical operation.
+We also focus on how vents work, price differences in gas versus electric, and other need-to-know facts.

 Sometimes, laundry rooms have both a gas hookup and a 240-volt electrical outlet.
 If your laundry room can support electric or gas, which is occasionally the case for homes with gas service, you can choose which type of dryer you want.
 On the other hand, if you’re not set up for gas and don’t want to go through a whole installation process, electric is your only option.